 First is a genuine desire to help others.
 If you find it rewarding to reach out to those facing difficult circumstances, to learn about the challenges they face and to help them as they strive to meet those challenges, then chances are that being a volunteer in the program will be very gratifying for you.

 The ability to earn confidence and trust also is critical.
-Although we can provide you with the knowledge, skills and materials you need, your effectiveness will be greatly limited if you do not have the complete trust of the people you are assisting.
+Although we can provide you with the knowledge, skills and materials you need, your effectiveness will be greatly limited if you do not have the complete confidence and trust of the people you are assisting.
 You may be entrusted with sensitive information that must be treated with absolute confidentiality, and it is important that you understand and accept this responsibility.

-One more characteristic of an effective volunteer is an eagerness to learn.
+Another characteristic of an effective volunteer is an eagerness to learn.
 As you participate in this program, you will meet with health care professionals and learn about different approaches to the treatment of depression and other mental health conditions.
 You also may talk with individuals and families as they cope with depression, and discuss the challenges they face and the strengths and resources they bring to these challenges.
 The more eager you are to learn about these matters, the more effective you will be.

 I tell people that it’s OK to get the help you need.
 Putting together the medical and spiritual has helped me to live a better life.
 I help people to see that mental illness is an illness that can happen to anyone.